BryantSteed/projectRSA/rsa-project-report.md

     return (x * z * z) % N
 ```

 However, when encrypting, e, negligible is size beucase it just goes up to 97, is the exponent used.
-This means that when encrypting, the call stack isn't necessary n deep becuase y in this case is not an n-bit integer.
+This means that when encrypting, the call stack isn't necessary n deep because y in this case is not an n-bit integer.
 For that reason, for encryption, the call stack should actually be that of an arbitrary constant k (depending on e) deep.

-However, because z can be up to n-bits (because you mod N on lines 6 and 7), the multiplication is still O(n^2), making encryption **O(n^2)**
+However, because z can be up to n-bits (because you mod N on lines 6 and 7), the multiplication is still O(n^2), making encryption **O(n^2)**.

 ##### decrypt - O(n^3)